Untreated mental illness and how it brought chaos to my Irish American New Jersey home

 I have never written about my mother before.
 Her story is the one story in my life that has always haunted me.
 As mental health issues have become vast and far-reaching in our world I felt it was time to finally share her story and the ripple effect it had on my childhood.

-On this World Mental Health Day, a day where the overall objective is to raise awareness of mental health issues around the world, I'd like to share my mother's story.
+I'd like to share my mother's story.
 I hope to inspire others to share their stories as well.

 I could not tell my mother's story without including my father and the sacrifices he made.
 My father’s mother immigrated to America from County Leitrim and she then died in childbirth in New York.
 After his father died a year later he was separated from his siblings and placed in an orphanage in the Bronx.
 He was never adopted.
 That was a tough life in itself, but he had no idea the difficulties he would face years later as he watched the woman he loved suffer from mental illness.